omertr616/Coding-and-Algorithms-for-Memories-Project/README.md

 #### 1. <u>Dynamic Programming</u>

+We provide an example to compute the SCS of two strings:

+`str1 = "abac"`  `str2 = "cab"`

-Run the tests with the commands:
+To run this example using the DP algorithm, execute the following commands:
    ```
     g++ -o output_file regular_dynamic_programming.cpp
     output_file.exe